polucio/sql-learning/README.md

 ---

-👩‍💻 *Built with love while studying for the DP-900 & mastering SQL basics.*
+👩‍💻 *Built with love while studying SQL fundamentals through Codecademy and preparing for WGU's D427 course.*